Duskdotso/LumaLooks/README.md

 The goal was to make the shader system functional without the additional DLLs and other components that Excalibur normally requires.

-In doing so, AI tools were used extensively to help analyze the existing code and get the shader system functioning independently.
+In doing so, AI tools were used extensively to help analyze the existing code and get the shader system functioning independently, as I don't have the motivation to fix 1000+ errors.

 ### What Is Included